-There is another story behind the adherence of this Naga Panchami which depicts the love and bonding between brothers and sisters.
+There is another story behind the adherence of this Naga Panchami, which depicts the love and bonding between brothers and sisters.

-It is believed that in a village, there were 7 brothers and they had a younger sister.
+Once in a village, there were 7 brothers who had a younger sister.
 They had lost their parents at a very young age.
-Hence these 7 brothers took good care of their sister.
-For their livelihood, the brothers use to work in the farm lands and cut trees in the forest areas.
-The sister used to cook food for her brothers every day and go the farm land to feed them.
+Hence, these 7 brothers took good care of their sister.
+For their livelihood, the brothers use to work in the farmlands and cut trees in the forest areas.
+The sister used to cook food for her brothers every day and go to the farm to feed them.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.